SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 Since v1.0.3 PBT supports new input parameters that are used to determine the DBFS path where your project's artifacts would be uploaded.
 These are the `--release-version` and `--project-id` parameters which would be used to replace the `__PROJECT_RELEASE_VERSION_ PLACEHOLDER__` and `__PROJECT_ID_PLACEHOLDER__` placeholders that would already be present in your Job's definition file
 (`databricks-job.json`).
-Using a unique release version of your choice and the project's Prophecy ID is recommended.
+Using a unique release version of your choice and the project's Prophecy ID (as seen in the project's URL) is recommended.

 Example deploy command: